moborn/EscapeHQ/README.txt

 To flash to ardunio, you will need to have installed PlatformIO extension in VSCode.
     Then open whichever PlatformIO project folder for the puzzle in question PlatformIO (from sidebar) -> open -> open project -> navigate to local folder

+The reason why there is a seperate PlatformIO project created for each puzzle is incase puzzles use different Ardunio boards - they can be individually assigned
+Also (just like arduino) it struggles when there's multiple 'main.cpp' files and cant flash to controller properly